fgombault/noita_mixology/README.md

 Variety is the spice of life:

-Potions now contain a mix of 1-2 different liquids.
+Potions now contain a mix of 1-2 different materials.
+Mixed potions will almost always create a reaction when thrown or poured.

 (Does not affect starting potions)